• Hungarian Language

 • Drooling Tendency: The Soft Coated Wheaten Terrier is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Soft Coated Wheaten Terrier dogs are good watchdogs.
+• Watchdog Rating: Soft Coated Wheaten Terrier dogs are good watchdogs.

-• Mouthiness: Soft Coated Wheaten Terrier dogs have a lower than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Soft Coated Wheaten Terrier dogs have a lower than average tendency to nip, chew, playbite, or herd people.

-• Child Friendly: Soft Coated Wheaten Terrier dogs are kid-friendly dogs.
+• Child Compatibility: Soft Coated Wheaten Terrier dogs are kid-friendly dogs.

 • Dog Friendly: Soft Coated Wheaten Terrier dogs are dog-friendly dogs.